Skip to content

 return True

-return cmpv > 0
+return compare(remote, current) > 0

 napt.versioning.msi